Genivia/ugrep/README.md

                   --binary-files=hex option.
 See also option --hexdump.

            -x, --line-regexp
                   Only input lines selected against the entire PATTERN is  consid- ered  to  be matching lines (as if surrounded by ^ and $).
 If a PATTERN is specified (or -e PATTERN or -N  PATTERN),  then  this option does not apply to -f FILE patterns.

            --xml  Output  file matches in XML.
 If -H, -n, -k, or -b is specified, additional values are output.
 See also options --format and -u.

            -Y, --empty
                   Permits  empty matches.
 By default, empty matches are disabled, unless a pattern begins with `^' and ends with `$'.
 Note  that -Y  when specified with an empty-matching pattern such as x? and x*, match all input, not only lines with a `x'.

            -y, --any-line
                   Any matching or non-matching line is output.
 Non-matching lines are  output  with  the  `-' separator as context of the matching lines.
 See also options -A, -B, and  -C.   Disables  multi-line matching.

            -Z, --null
                   Prints a zero-byte after the file name.

            -z, --decompress
                   Decompress  files  to search, when compressed.
 Archives (.cpio, .pax, .tar, and .zip) and compressed archives (e.g. .taz,  .tgz, .tpz,  .tbz, .tbz2, .tb2, .tz2, .tlz, and .txz) are searched and matching pathnames of files in archives are  output  in  braces.
                   If  -g,  -O,  -M,  or -t is specified, searches files within ar- chives whose name matches globs, matches file  name  extensions, matches  file  signature  magic  bytes,  or  matches file types, respectively.
 Supported compression formats: gzip  (.gz),  com- press (.Z), zip, bzip2 (requires suffix .bz, .bz2, .bzip2, .tbz, .tbz2, .tb2, .tz2), lzma and xz (requires  suffix  .lzma,  .tlz, .xz, .txz).

-           If no FILE arguments are specified, or if a `-' is specified, the stan- dard input is read, unless recursive searches are specified which exam- ine the working directory.

-           If no FILE arguments are specified and standard input is from a  termi- nal,  recursive searches are performed as if -R is specified.
+           If  no  FILE arguments are specified and input is read from a terminal, recursive searches are performed as if -R is specified.
 To force input from a terminal, specify `-' as the FILE argument.

            A  `--' signals the end of options; the rest of the parameters are FILE arguments, allowing filenames to begin with a `-' character.

            The regular expression pattern syntax is an extended form of the  POSIX ERE syntax.
 For an overview of the syntax see README.md or visit:

                   https://github.com/Genivia/ugrep

            Note  that `.' matches any non-newline character.
 Pattern `\n' matches a newline character.
 Multiple lines may be matched with patterns  that match  newlines,  unless one or more of the context options -A, -B, -C, or -y is used, or option -v is used.

     EXIT STATUS